How To Check Your Credit

 What does a credit score say about you?

 The data in your credit report can provide information to lenders and give them an idea of your ability to repay a loan.
-All lenders prefer to limit their risk, and limiting their services to people proven to be financially stable is often preferable.
+Lenders prefer to limit their risk, and limiting their services to people proven to be financially stable is often preferable.
 When you check your credit score, it’ll show all your past dealings with borrowing money.
+All information included in your credit report will stay there for at least 5 years, depending on the type of credit information (except information related to financial hardship which only remains for a year).
+If you’ve had a bad credit history, you can turn this around by making changes to improve your score.

-How to increase your credit score?
+How to increase / improve your credit score?

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.